 What’s the average pay for a speech–language pathologist?

+Before you read further, here's the scoop: as of Spring 2025, the available pay data for speech–language pathologists is disappointingly weak and frequently misleading.
 Before we started building Informed Jobs, we thought our field had decent local and national pay data available to speech–language pathologists.

 (Bahahahahaha! *Cries in misinformation…*)